-BEST PRACTICE: Respond to attacks, but don't counterattack. advertising may backfire.
-If you don't respond to negative attacks, however, voters may believe the information.
+BEST PRACTICE: Respond to attacks, but don't counterattack.

 Whatever you do, resist the urge to respond in kind with an irrelevant counterattack.
 You run the risk that the counterattack will backfire, and you leave the original attack unanswered on the merits.
-If the attack is about an issue position, you may want to explain the true distinction between your position and your opponent's.
-State it as a simple contrast, however, so that you get credit for running a more civil campaign.
+If the attack is about an issue position, you may want to explain the true distinction be-